lasik surgeons

 Thin flap Lasik and "all laser" Lasik details.

-Sub-Bowmans Keratomileusis (SBK) is a term used to describe Lasik with a very thin flap to gain advantages of both Lasik and All-Laser Lasik, but also some of the advantages of PRK, LASEK and Epi-Lasik.
+Sub-Bowmans Keratomileusis (SBK) is a term used to describe Lasik with a very thin flap to gain advantages of both Lasik and Bladeless Lasik, but also some of the advantages of PRK, LASEK and Epi-Lasik.

 A disadvantage of a surface ablation technique like PRK, LASEK, and Epi-Lasik is that the wound response can cause discomfort and delayed vision recovery.
-Lasik and All-Laser Lasik apply the laser energy under a flap of corneal tissue.
+Lasik and Bladeless Lasik apply the laser energy under a flap of corneal tissue.
 By applying the laser energy under this flap, the eye is "fooled" into not realizing it has had surgery and the wound response is muted.

 An advantage of a surface ablation technique like PRK, LASEK, and Epi-Lasik is that tissue is disrupted less deep in the cornea, which is believed to contribute to a lower incidence of surgery induced dry eye and provides added stability for thinner corneas.